0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:
 You may be familiar with repl-driven development, or the fast feedback of testing out your code in the browser with hot code reloading.

-The compiler is faster than these methods, to be fair because it's doing less.
+The compiler is faster than all these methods, but to be fair, and balenced, it's because it's doing less.
-Pure model code, the heart of the plumbing of your app, doesn't have to deal with rendering a UI, making network connections, setting up databases, none of that unimportant boilerplate.
+Pure model code, the heart of the plumbing of your app, doesn't have to deal with rendering a UI, making network connections, or setting up databases - none of that unimportant boilerplate.

 And nor should you, at first.